 Continuing from last week, this article is all about Tokyo’s most stylish cafes.
-This time I visited CONNEL COFFEE, a cafe facing a park full of green located in an art facility near Aoyama-itchome Station.
+This time I visited CONNEL COFFEE, a cafe located in an art facility near Aoyama-itchome Station.

 Even here in Tokyo CONNEL COFFEE is a hidden gem that you won’t find in any tourist guide book.
 Exit Aoyama-itchome Station and proceed in the direction of the Canadian Embassy.
 After passing the embassy you’ll see a cute park.
 The big building with an impressive glass facade right next to the park is ‘Sogetsu Kaikan‘.